 How ‘Gonjiam: Haunted Asylum’ is a masterclass in Korean scares

 South Korea has been doing particularly well with its vast array of horror / thriller films at the box office recently.
-Chang-hee Lee’s The Vanished is currently sitting at number 10 from February of this year, and last year gave us director Jung Huh’s The Mimic – the first Korean horror movie to break the one million admissions barrier in four years.
+Chang-hee Lee’s The Vanished sat at number 10 last year, and 2017 gave us director Jung Huh’s The Mimic, the first Korean horror movie to break the one-million admissions barrier in four years.

 Gonjiam: Haunted Asylum uses the found footage trope and packages it into a live-streaming mold.
 The film sees seven individuals live broadcast their attempt to take on the infamous Gonjiam Psychiatric Hospital – a facility previously abandoned, allegedly after a series of mysterious patient deaths.